sjbylo/lab-ocp4/workshop/content/exercises/70-add-cloud-database.md

 ```execute
 eval `extract-secret mysql-secret`
 ```
+ - Note that if this command shows no output then it has succeeded.
  - If this command returns ``not found`` wait for the database and its binding to be ``ready`` and the secret to be created from the binding.

 Now, access the database to check the content of the ``vote`` database: